-We are here to tell you that it is vital to the health and profitability of all companies to stop and do this reflection, document priorities, goals, and action items.
+We are here to tell you that it is vital to the health and profitability of all companies to stop and do this reflection, and document priorities, goals, and action items.
 Then distribute them throughout the organization to ensure alignment across all departments.

 Big picture vision, values, brand promise, objective targets, and an analysis of strengths and weaknesses are all the key components of an extensive business plan that should be condensed into a single document.

-Behold the One Page Strategic Plan!
-A key resource that even the busiest of businesses should leverage to see the results that come as a result of aligning company goals to drive action and create accountability.
+This is a key resource that even the busiest of businesses should leverage to see the results that come as a result of aligning company goals to drive action and create accountability.

 Management and employees are expected to remember everything from a 102-page operational business plan, in reality, this is difficult.